 To begin with children usually choose books from the infant fiction section.

 All clothing and belongings should be clearly marked with the child’s name.
-This includes shoes and plimsolls.
-Plimsolls should be black elastic or Velcro.
+This includes shoes and trainers.

-In Year 1, the children will need to wear P.E kit to School every Wednesday and Thursday unless otherwise notified.
+In Year 1, the children will need to wear P.E kit to School on PE days.
+Your child's teacher will inform you which days this is required.
 This will be shorts, T-shirts, gym shoes, track-suit tops and bottoms.
-They need not bring school uniform to change back into but can wear outdoor shoes and bring gym shoes with them if the weather is wet.
+They need not bring school uniform to change back into but can wear outdoor shoes and bring trainers with them if the weather is wet.

 There are a variety of clubs on offer for Year 1 children.
 Exact days and times will be confirmed at the beginning of the Autumn term.
-If your child is interested in joining a club then do put a note in the home message book.
+If your child is interested in joining a club please do let the school office know.